AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- ACP2E-249-->

-*  {{ site.data.var.ee }} now adds correct price fields to the Elasticsearch price index mapping.
+*  Adobe Commerce now adds correct price fields to the Elasticsearch price index mapping.
 Previously, incorrect price fields were added to the index with store ID instead of website ID.

 ### Shipping

 <!--- MC-42758-->

 *  Shipment email now includes the tracking number for the current shipment only.
-Previously, when an order included several shipments, each shipment’s email included the tracking numbers from all shipments related to the order.
+Previously, when an order included several shipments, each shipment's email included the tracking numbers from all shipments related to the order.

 <!--- MC-42396-->

-*  {{ site.data.var.ee }} now updates the mini cart successfully when a shopper deletes a product from their cart while in multi-shipping mode, then switches to a single shipping address.
+*  Adobe Commerce now updates the mini cart successfully when a shopper deletes a product from their cart while in multi-shipping mode, then switches to a single shipping address.
 Previously, product prices were not updated as expected.

 <!--- AC-267-->

 *  Import of table rates now works as expected when using the S3 storage adapter.
-Previously, {{ site.data.var.ee }} displayed this error: `File "https://[bucket].s3.eu-central-1.amazonaws.com/[prefix]/tmp/phpLjGmHf" not found`.
+Previously, Adobe Commerce displayed this error: `File "https://[bucket].s3.eu-central-1.amazonaws.com/[prefix]/tmp/phpLjGmHf" not found`.
 [GitHub-33072](https://github.com/magento/magento2/issues/33072)

 <!--- MC-42577-->